Sequential water wave reconstruction in VOF-based numerical wave tanks with the EnKF approach: Introduction

+Therefore, the phase-resolved wave reconstruction technique has garnered significant research interest.
+Currently, methods used to solve this inverse problem mainly include data assimilation and machine learning.
+Among the machine learning approaches, \citet{duan2020phase} proposed an artificial neural network-based wave prediction (ANN-WP) model for phase-resolved wave reconstruction and short-term forecasting.
+While their study included experimental validation, the model itself operates without embedding physical constraints.
+The recent development of physics-informed neural networks (PINNs) \cite{jin2021nsfnets} provides a framework to incorporate prior knowledge of water wave physics directly into the training of neural networks.
+For instance, \citet{ehlers2025physics} employed PINNs to parameterize potential flow theory, establishing a computationally efficient method for wave prediction using only surface elevation measurements.
+Machine learning, however, often relies on large amounts of training data, and the inherent lack of interpretability leads to weak generalization ability and fundamentally limits its practical application.

 Data assimilation is a method that does not require pre-training and has strong physical consistency.
-It has been widely applied in fields such as meteorology and oceanography \cite{navon2009data}.
-Its application in wave problems is still primarily combined with simplified wave models, such as potential theory, which ignore viscous effects.
-Most existing research on wave reconstruction is based on methods such as shallow water equations \cite{VariationalDataAssimilationwithaVariableResolutionFiniteElementshallowwaterEquationsModel,stewart2013data} or high-order spectral (HOS) method \cite{Wang_Pan_2021}.
-For example, \citet{VariationalDataAssimilationwithaVariableResolutionFiniteElementshallowwaterEquationsModel} combined a shallow water finite element model (FEM) with variational methods to invert the initial state of the model; \citet{Wang_Pan_2021} developed a coupled approach of the HOS method with the ensemble Kalman filter (EnKF), through which the measurement data can be incorporated into the simulation to improve the forecast performance.
-However, these methods have significant limitations when it comes to accurately capturing complex dynamic behaviors.
-For example, local phenomena such as wave plunging and wave crest formation, which are widely studied in experimental wave tanks, often fall outside the assumptions of shallow water equations \cite{de1871theorie, boussinesq1872theorie} or the HOS method \cite{Dommermuth_Yue_1987}.
+Having been widely applied in fields such as meteorology and oceanography \cite{park2013data}, it also forms a major category in phase-resolved water wave reconstruction.
+For example, \citet{zhu1994variational} combined a shallow water finite element model (FEM) with variational methods to invert the initial state of the model.
+Besides, \citet{wang2021phase} developed a coupled approach of the high-order spectral (HOS) method with the ensemble Kalman filter (EnKF), through which the elevation measurements can be incorporated into the simulation to improve the forecast performance.
+To mitigate the impact of wave field disturbances in strongly nonlinear waves, \citet{wang2025nonlinear} proposed another model based on the pseudospectral Fourier-Legendre method with the EnKF, achieving enhanced predictive accuracy for surface elevation in cases of high wave steepness. \citet{wang2024accelerating} conducted a numerical test on tsunami evolution by projecting the Saint-Venant equations onto a reduced-order space and combining them with the EnKF, revealing superior stability compared to the full-order model with EnKF.
+This example achieves wave reconstruction through the retrieval of initial conditions without changing boundary conditions.
+These applications are still primarily based on potential flow theory or other simple wave models, having significant limitations when it comes to accurately capturing complex hydrodynamic behaviors.